Showing posts with label Progressives. Show all posts

 ast Saturday, a CEO named Peter Rex published an opinion piece in the WSJ that attracted a fair amount of attention on LinkedIn.
 The article is entitled, "I'm Leaving Seattle for Texas So My Employees Can Be Free

-I believe you'll find the views expressed in this piece reasonable and factual -- but unfortunately -- not widely promulgated by traditional media.
+The views expressed in this piece seem reasonable and factual -- but unfortunately -- they might not become widely promulgated by traditional media.

 Read more about Mr. Rex here.